-I recently attended a Tony Robbins event recently where he taught us about the art of fulfillment.
+I recently attended a Tony Robbins event where he taught us about the art of fulfillment.
 Ultimately this is what we all want.
 A fulfilling life.
 A life of meaning and purpose.
 He suggested two opposing elements necessary to a fulfilling life:

 Certainty and Uncertainty.

 1. Certainty.
 On one hand we need certainty.
 We need to feel safe and secure.
 We need assurance that things are working out.

 2. Uncertainty.
 On the other we need uncertainty.
 Uncertainty can include taking risks and acting in faith on something we hope will bring good fruit.